 2. Your Medication

 "Anything from antibiotics to pain killers to birth control pills can cause bloat," says Alpert.
 "Antibiotics affect your belly bacteria, which can lead to bloating.
 Pain killers can slow down your G.I. system, as does estrogen from hormonal supplements.
-The best bets here are to take probiotics (I love Culturelle) to counteract your antibiotics and drink lots of water.
-A daily magnesium supplement (I love Natural Calm) can help speed up a slow G.I. system."
+The best bets here are to take probiotics (I love Culturelle, $22) to counteract your antibiotics and drink lots of water.
+A daily magnesium supplement (I love Natural Calm, $18) can help speed up a slow G.I. system."

 3. Skipping Your Workouts

 Put simply, Alpert says that a slow body means slow digestion.
-"Any type of physical activity from HIIT workouts (I love The Fhitting Room) to simple walking keeps your digestive system running more smoothly."
+"Any type of physical activity from HIIT workouts to simply walking keeps your digestive system running more smoothly."

 4. Eating Quickly

 Take your time eating.
 Not only will this decrease your risk of overeating, but eating in a rush causes you to swallow more air, which is a cause of bloating.
 And not because it's merely just manners, but eating with your mouth open also causes you to take in more air.

 Sipping from a long-neck bottle causes you to take in more air than drinking straight from a cup.
 The same goes with drinking from a straw—this also causes more air intake, so save your intestines (and the environment), and skip it.

 6. Chewing Gum